yxl95/zona_incerta_infant_social_behavior/README.md

 1. Install Miniconda on your machine https://docs.anaconda.com/free/miniconda/.
 On Mac you can use these commands in the terminal.

 mkdir -p ~/miniconda3
 curl https://repo.anaconda.com/miniconda/Miniconda3-latest-MacOSX-arm64.sh -o ~/miniconda3/miniconda.sh
 bash ~/miniconda3/miniconda.sh -b -u -p ~/miniconda3
 rm -rf ~/miniconda3/miniconda.sh
-2. Install jupyterlab in the base environment with `nb_conda_kernel`
+3. Install jupyterlab in the base environment with `nb_conda_kernel`

 		conda install jupyter

-3. Once Miniconda is installed create the environment used for nearly all notebooks in this repository by running from the command line.
+4. Once Miniconda is installed create the environment used for nearly all notebooks in this repository by running from the command line.

 		conda create -n env python=3.10
 		conda activate env
-4. Install the library needed to run the code by running `pip install -e .` while in the `env` environment.
+5. Install the library needed to run the code by running `pip install -e .` while in the `env` environment.

-#install the environments specified in `.yaml`, maybe for umap?

 <br><br>